Learning from Similar Linear Representations: Adaptivity, Minimaxity, and Robustness: Transferring to New Tasks (Learning-to-learn)

 \subsection{Problem Set-up}

 In this section, in addition to data from the $T$ tasks, suppose we also observe data $\{(\bxk{0}_i, \yk{0}_i)\}_{i=1}^{n_0}$ from a new task

-where $\bbetaks{0}=\bAks{0}\bthetaks{0}$, $\bAks{0} \in \mO = \{\bA \in \mathbb{R}^{p \times r}: \bA^T \bA = \bm{I}_r\}$, $\bthetaks{0} \in \mathbb{R}^r$, and $\{\epsilonk{0}_i\}_{i=1}^{n_0}$ are i.i.d. zero-mean sub-Gaussian variables independent of $\{\bxk{0}_i\}_{i=1}^{n_0}$.
-Similar to Section \ref{sec: mtl}, the intrinsic dimension $r$ is assumed to be known, and we leave the case of unknown $r$ to Section \ref{sec: unknown r}.
+where $\bbetaks{0}=\bAks{0}\bthetaks{0}$, $\bAks{0} \in \mO = \{\bA \in \mathbb{R}^{p \times r}: \bA^\top \bA = \bm{I}_r\}$, $\bthetaks{0} \in \mathbb{R}^r$, and $\{\epsilonk{0}_i\}_{i=1}^{n_0}$ are i.i.d. zero-mean sub-Gaussian variables independent of $\{\bxk{0}_i\}_{i=1}^{n_0}$.
+Similar to Section \ref{sec: mtl}, the intrinsic dimension $r$ is assumed to be known.
 Under such a transfer learning (TL) or learning-to-learn setting, the new task is often called the \textit{target} task, and the $T$ tasks are called \textit{source} tasks.
 Our goal is two-fold: \begin{enumerate} \item Transfer knowledge from source tasks to improve the learning performance on the \textit{target} task, when the source and target share ``similar'' representations and the number of outlier source tasks is small; \item Ensure the learning performance is no worse than the target-only learning performance to avoid the negative transfer. \end{enumerate} To describe the similarity between target and source representations, we assume